johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/XC.6 Pilotage and Dead Reckoning.md

 	4. When do we use this in practice?
 3. [[Compass Errors]]
 	1. Navigating by Pilotage and Dead Reckoning requires awareness of the in-flight compass errors (Acceleration and Turning errors)
+	2. How the Heading Indicator mitigates these errors
 4. Completing a full navlog
 	1. How to handle step climbs under a Bravo
 5. Other Flight Planners / Navigation Logs are available